hack-shack/glowfire/README.md

 # Features
   * Python GUI for the SQFMI beepy
   * Designed for creative programming
-  * Renders directly to the framebuffer; does not use the GPU, OpenGL, Mesa, X, or Wayland
+  * pygame renders directly to the framebuffer; does not use the GPU, OpenGL, Mesa, X, or Wayland
   * Self-hosted: builds a complete software development kit on the beepy itself
   * Sound using USB audio dongle or Bluetooth (experimental)
   * Localized for English, French, and Japanese